Mikolaj6/Seminar-presentations/Project_Warta/README.md

 I needed to generate my own dataset, I did it by manually labeling around 90 websites, they are available in file "websitesToScrape".
 To get the contents I used the scraper module from this repo.
 In order to generate a file needed for making predictions/training, run `scraper.py <file>` (file needs to be in the format same as websitesToScrape).
 The result file needs to be uploaded into the working directory of colab/jupyter notebook.

 ## RUNNING CODE
 I used colab for training and making predictions.
 I used pretrained model from https://github.com/sdadas/polish-roberta.
-Model and scraping results need to be uploaded into the colab/notebook (I did this using my drive).
+This model needs to be unzipped and then uploaded with scraping results into the colab/notebook (I did this using my drive, you may nedd to modify a few lines with file locations).
 Then run all the cells to get results and in case of training - saved model.

 ## REFERENCES
 I based my code on article: [Link](https://medium.com/swlh/a-simple-guide-on-using-bert-for-text-classification-bbf041ac8d04) (For English BERT).